 What are my options if I want to maintain margin, options, or certain other features (such as bill pay, check writing, use of my debit card) in my account?

 You can open a new account to use as collateral for a Line of Credit.
 Once the new account is open, transfer the securities you wish to pledge into that account, and then apply for the line of credit.

 How long does it take to open a Line of Credit?

 Typically, a Line of Credit can be established within a few business days, provided all required documentation is filled out completely and accurately.

 Is there a credit check during the underwriting process?

 Yes, a credit check will be performed during underwriting.
 Credit eligibility requirements apply.

 The amount you can borrow is determined by the assets pledged for the Line of Credit.
 In some cases, due to certain risk factors like security concentration or liquidity issues, the amount you can borrow may be reduced.
-To view an estimate of how much you can borrow with an E*TRADE Line of Credit, launch the application and select the Credit Limit Calculator option.
+To view an estimate of how much you can borrow with a Line of Credit, launch the application and select the Credit Limit Calculator option.

 What are the collateral requirements?

 You are required to maintain a minimum level of eligible securities in your collateral account.
 A decrease in the market value of your collateral may require you to deposit additional cash or securities.